Skip to content

 - Increase at the regional, urban, and town level the number and size of green/open spaces such as parks, recreational spaces, and places for people to meet.

 - Increase the proportion of schools with policies that require daily physical education and physical activity.

 - Increase the number of countries allocating a budget line item for measuring physical activity prevalence and trends.

 - Increase the proportion of communities with transportation plans citing walking and bicycling as priorities.

-- Increase the existence of multi-sectoral partnerships steering the implement physical activity strategies.
+- Increase the existence of multi-sectoral partnerships steering the implementation of physical activity strategies.

 - Increase access to training and infrastructure development of professional working in the field of physical activity and health.

-- Reduce the proportion of adults spending four or more hours per day sitting from 41.5% to 36%.
+- Help reduce the proportion of adults spending four or more hours per day sitting

 - Improve data availability regarding active transportation and sedentary behaviours, particularly by including standardised measures of these behaviours in surveillance surveys.